 Note: There is no way to get a login shell on the ScoutAM servers, but you can execute certain commands.
-Either via a RestAPI or using ssh.
+Either via a RestAPI or using ssh or via samnfs (on Linux Systems).

 hssrv2 Access